Eligibility requirements for firearm applications

 • findings of guilt for crimes of violence

-• not proven to be of good character
+• proven not to be of good character

 • provided false or misleading information to the police in a firearms matter